-Bane NOR has chosen to apply the RailNetEurope (RNE) service planning principles, with the exception of rolling planning, which will not be implemented in Bane NOR for the TT25 timetable period.
+Bane NOR has chosen to apply the RailNetEurope (RNE) service planning principles, with the exception of rolling planning, which will not be implemented in Bane NOR for the R28 timetable period.

-- Bane NOR describes the overall expected service flow and volume for the timetable period in question for the sections covered by the capacity strategy. - In order to detect differences in expected service flow on either side of the border crossings at an early stage, Bane NOR will harmonise the expected service flow with the Swedish Transport Administration. - In the event that information is identified that could help optimise infrastructure capacity, Bane NOR will communicate such information to affected stakeholders. - Bane NOR defines the degree of capacity utilisation for each section.
+- Bane NOR describes the overall expected service flow and volume for the timetable period in question for the sections covered by the capacity strategy. - In order to detect differences in expected service flow on either side of the border crossings at an early stage, Bane NOR will harmonise the expected service flow with the Swedish Transport Administration. - The harmonisation with the Swedish Transport Administration included only the end points at Bjørnfjell and Kornsjø, Kongsvinger/Charlottenberg for R28.
+Other end points will also be included for the forthcoming strategy (R28). - In the event that information is identified that could help optimise infrastructure capacity, Bane NOR will communicate such information to affected stakeholders. - Bane NOR defines the degree of capacity utilisation for each section.
 Three degrees are used here: low capacity utilisation is < 70% of practical capacity, moderate capacity utilisation is between 70% and 100% of practical capacity and high capacity utilisation is > 100% of practical capacity.
 The difference between theoretical and practical capacity utilisation is that a slightly longer practical running time is calculated than the theoretical running time in order to make the timetable more resilient. - Bane NOR calculates the prognosis for expected service flow by: - Calculating the existing service flow based on average calculations of historical service data presented using train categories, i.e. passenger and freight trains.
-This provides an objective overview of the current service flow. - In order to indicate a forecast for future service flow, existing service flow is used and combined with both permanent capacity changes (in Chapter 1) and the TCRs (in Chapter 2). - Bane NOR prioritises creating capacity models for sections on which there are capacity conflicts. - Each year, Bane NOR publishes the timetable for passenger and freight trains, as well as TCR plans. - Bane NOR publishes pre-planned paths for cross-border freight transport for corridor C03 across Kornsjø.
+This provides an objective overview of the current service flow. - In order to indicate a forecast for future service flow, existing service flow is used and combined with both permanent capacity changes (in Chapter 1) and the TCRs (in Chapter 2). - Bane NOR prioritises creating capacity models for sections on which there are capacity conflicts. - Each year, Bane NOR publishes the timetable for passenger and freight trains, as well as TCR plans. - Bane NOR publishes pre-planned routes for cross-border freight transport for corridor C03 across Kornsjø.